 Like you adapt and learn the current ways, Google is also changing to serve its customers better.

-Everyday content is published online, and Google crawls the content to understand what it is about to rank the content accordingly.
+Everyday content is published online, and Google crawls it to understand what it is about to rank it accordingly.

-Not too long ago, text was the primary form of content online, and it is easy for Google to understand.
+Not too long ago, text was the primary form of content online, and it was easy for Google to understand.

-Today more videos, images, and audio are being uploaded on the internet.
+Today more videos, images, and audio are being uploaded online.

 You must help Google understand your images with alt tags to rank higher in search with images.
 I will go into that further later in this article.

-So, the bottom line is, if you do not make it easy for Google to understand what your content is about, your artist website will not rank high in the search results.
+So, the bottom line is that if you do not make it easy for Google to understand your content, your artist’s website will not rank high in the search results.

 Search engines are the number one source of traffic.